12 Awesome Alternatives to the New Zealand Great Walks

-Not only is Stewart Island the home of the Rakiura Great Walk, the island is also 80% national park well-connected with hiking routes and trails along with hut accommodation.
+Not only is Stewart Island the home of the Rakiura Great Walk, but the island is also 80% national park well-connected with hiking routes and trails along with hut accommodation.
 The Southern Circuit is a truly remote backcountry experience.
-With so much time out in the wilderness you’re almost guaranteed to see a kiwi bird in the wild.
-There are a mix of Great Walk huts (around NZ$24 per night) and standard huts (NZ$5 per person per night) on the track for accommodation.
+With so much time out in the wilderness, you’re almost guaranteed to see a kiwi bird in the wild.
+There is a mix of Great Walk huts (around NZ$24 per night) and standard huts (NZ$5 per person per night) on the track for accommodation.
 Find out more about the island in Stewart Island – Guide for Backpackers and Rakiura National Park – Guide for Backpackers.

 Location: Rakiura National Park, Stewart Island

 An easier-grade multi-day hike is the St James Walkway, which is a great introduction to multi-day hiking in New Zealand.
 Cross lush pastoral lands, beech forest and into sub-alpine regions.
 Mountain views will make the whole experience extremely rewarding.
 Stay in the serviced DOC huts which are NZ$15 per person per night.
 No bookings are required and spaces in the hut are on a first-come-first-served basis, so get in quick!